MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 - Continually evaluate your VM workloads to determine baselines.
 - For example, if your workload is used heavily Monday through Friday, 8am to 6pm, but hardly used outside those hours, you could downgrade VMs outside peak times.
 This might mean changing VM sizes, or using virtual machine scale sets to autoscale VMs up or down.
-- Some companies "snooze", VMs by putting them on a calendar that specifies when they should be available, and when they're not needed.
+- Some companies *snooze* VMs by putting them on a calendar that specifies when they should be available, and when they're not needed.
 - In addition to VM monitoring, you should monitor other networking resources such as ExpressRoute and virtual network gateways for under and over use.
 - You can monitor VM usage using Microsoft tools such as Azure Cost Management + Billing, Azure Monitor, and Azure Advisor.
 Third-party tools are also available.